intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 ## Diversity

-In addition to Internet standards, the RFC series has published procedural and informational documents, thought experiments, speculative ideas, research papers, histories, humor, and even eulogies.
+The RFC series has included many types of documents including standards for the Internet, procedural and informational documents, thought experiments, speculative ideas, research papers, histories, humor, and even eulogies.

 ## Quality